pjnalls/pjnalls/README.md

 <br>

-Beyond web development, I consider myself a thinker and a life-long learner of a large amount of things in the world, so I consider myself an engineer for `AllThings.js`.
+Beyond web development, I consider myself a thinker and a life-long learner of many things in the world — I consider myself for `AllThings.js`.

 > A great specialist is also a good generalist.

-👆🏾 I see the importance of general world understanding in order to truly know the purpose of JavaScript, what it can do, and <em>why</em> it does what it does.
+👆🏾 I see the importance of general understanding of computation and society in order to truly know the purpose of JavaScript, what it can do, and <em>why</em> it does what it does.

 ...
 <br>